 The excellent transport links make it straightforward for students in our rural community to reach us.
 We attract students from all the local 11-16 comprehensives; 50% of our sixth form cohort previously attended other schools.
 Every year we also welcome international students who stay with host families in the area and spend an academic year with us.
 These students add to the excellent mix of students that we have and we pride ourselves on our friendly, welcoming atmosphere and how effortlessly they settle in and make new friends.

-Academically we are very strong and many students are attracted by our reputation particularly in Mathematics (our specialism), Physics (we are a regional centre of excellence for the Ogden Trust) and Music (our bands have a national reputation and are the only school band affiliated to the band of the Royal Marines).
-As a result our sixth form has grown in size from below 200 in 2008 to around 280 in 2016.
+Academically we are very strong and many students are attracted by our reputation particularly in subjects such as Mathematics (our specialism), Physics, Computing and Music (our bands have a national reputation and are the only school band affiliated to the band of the Royal Marines).
+As a result our sixth form has grown in size from below 200 in 2008 to around 300 in 2018.

 The majority of our students move on to undergraduate courses at universities.
-We have a very good record of students achieving places in the most prestigious universities such as those in the Russell Group.
-For those students who choose not to go to University there are opportunities to gain higher apprenticeships with firms such as BAE, Siemens, Hornby Accountants and GlaxoSmithKline, who have invested £350 million into the town’s biopharmaceutical company.
+We have a very good record of the percentage of students achieving places in the most prestigious universities such as those in the Russell Group.
+For those students who choose not to go to university there are opportunities to gain higher apprenticeships with firms such as BAE, Forge Europa, JF Hornby Accountants, Sellafield and GlaxoSmithKline.

-All our students are encouraged to involve themselves with the wide variety of extra-curricular activities on offer ranging from volunteering in the school and the local community, sporting activities including our British Championship winning orienteering team, performing arts, Duke of Edinburgh Gold Award, extended project and a large number of clubs and societies.
+All our students are encouraged to involve themselves with the wide variety of extra-curricular activities on offer ranging from volunteering in the school and the local community, sporting activities including our British Championship winning orienteering team, performing arts, Duke of Edinburgh Gold Award, Extended Project and a large number of clubs and societies such as the Vic Medics, Law Society and English Society.
 Students can also take advantage of our very own climbing wall in the school gym.